Documentation

 Account tab

-• Update your display name and email address
+• Update your display name

 • Enable or disable auto-save for chats (Pro only)